 This post includes affiliate links.

 This crochet tutorial will teach you how to crochet the Tunisian Full Stitch using Photos and a Video.
-This stitch has a unique texture and easy to crochet.
+This stitch has a unique texture and is easy to crochet.

-The Tunisian Full stitch is a very special stitch in my opinion.
-It looks so much different than you think it would when you actually crochet it.
+The Tunisian Full stitch is a very special stitch, in my opinion.
+It looks much different than you think it would when you actually crochet it.
 The actual stitch reminds me a bit of the normal single crochet as you simply just pull up a loop.
 But rather than finishing the stitch right way, you do it on the way back.

 So for the Tunisian Full stitch, the first row is the Tunisian Simple Crochet stitch as it counts as the foundation row, but then you start crocheting the second row using the Tunisian Full Stitch.
 It works up pretty quick and is very easy.

 It starts out that you use a Clover’s Interchangeable crochet hooks and you crochet loops onto the crochet hook for the entire row which looks like knitting and then you work your way back which is like the crocheting part of Tunisian Crochet.

 In case you need some more inspiration or are curious about other Tunisian crochet stitch patterns I have tutorials for, please check these out: